 Diving in Cozumel is nice and warm.
 The absolute coldest water temperatures we experience are from January through March when the water can fluctuate from about 80F/26C only down to about 77-78F/25C.

-Plus, many folks are coming here in the Winter from the frigid regions of Canada, the U.S., Mexico City, the U.K., and from all over!
+Plus, many folks are coming here in the winter from the frigid regions of Canada, the U.S., Mexico City, the U.K., and from all over!
 Getting away from the cold and snow, you’ll feel plenty warm in the sunny heat of Mexico and the Caribbean’s nice warm diving temperatures.

-Others simply have slightly lower core temperatures and/or lower tolerances for being cold while diving.
+Unfortunately, many other divers simply have slightly lower core temperatures and/or lower tolerances for being cold while diving.

 The real point is, it’s not a contest.
 We should all just wear what we need to wear to truly stay warm and comfortable.